searchspring/snap/docs/TEMPLATES_THEMING.md

 ```

 #### Theme `overrides`
-The `overrides` property in a theme configuration allows you to customize specific components and layout options.
+Themes and components provide prop their own default component prop configurations, the `overrides` property in a theme configuration allows you to customize these.
 It consists of three main sections:

 1. `components`: Allows you to override properties of individual components.
 2. `layoutOptions`: Enables you to define custom layout options.
 3. `responsive`: Lets you specify different overrides for various breakpoints.

-Here's an example of how to use the `overrides` property:

 ##### Theme `overrides.components`
 The `components` section of `overrides` allows you to customize specific component prop overrides in your theme.
-This includes the ability to define either a `styleScript` or `style` prop for each component.
-When using Snap Templates, each component is automatically assigned a `styleScript` prop that varies depending on the theme.
-This `styleScript` contains the default CSS style definitions for the component.
-You have the option to completely replace these default styles by specifying your own `styleScript`.
-Alternatively, if you wish to preserve the default styles while adding your own, you can use the `style` prop.
-This approach allows you to append your custom styles to the existing theme `styleScript` rather than overwriting it entirely.

 ```jsx
 import { css } from '@emotion/react';